greenelab/cimr-d/README.rst

 * If you find cimr and cimr-d useful, please cite:

-  * Park Y. & Greene C., (2019).
+  * Park Y., Hu D. & Greene C., (2019).
 Continuous integration and analysis using cimr, In Preparation

 * If you publish using any data incorporated into cimr and cimr-d,